shoprunback/documentation/source/includes/api/catalog/_product.md

 You can create your product directly with the brand object embedded.

-If 2 products have the same brand's `reference`, only one brand object is created.

-The image in not mandatory but the return experience of your customer will be better with it.
+The image in not mandatory but the return experience is better with it.

 ### HTTP Request